The Signpost

 Likewise,

-What ban on "gender-related disputes or controversies or people associated with them" (GENSEX) means
+What ban from "gender-related disputes or controversies or people associated with them" (GENSEX) means

 Banned from editing/discussing GENSEX Banned from editing/discussing GENSEX